-13,277,470,000 shares\
+13,277,470,000 shares

-\Of the total outstanding common shares, 688,113,605 common shares representing 5.18% of the outstanding common shares are owned by foreign shareholders.
+Of the total outstanding common shares, 688,113,605 common shares representing 5.18% of the outstanding common shares are owned by foreign shareholders.

-- (b) The Record Date for the Annual Stockholders' Meeting is on April 7, 2021.
-Only the holders of Common Shares as of the Record Date shall be entitled to vote on the following matters to be submitted for stockholders' approval: (i) approval of the minutes of the previous meeting, (ii) approval of the Management Report for the year ending December 31, 2020; (iii) ratification of all acts of the Board of Directors and officers during the previous year, (iv) appointment of the independent auditor, and (v) election of directors. - (c) In the election of directors, every stockholder entitled to vote shall have the right to vote in person or by proxy the number of common shares of stock standing in his name as of Record Date.
+(b) The Record Date for the Annual Stockholders' Meeting is on April 7, 2021.
+Only the holders of Common Shares as of the Record Date shall be entitled to vote on the following matters to be submitted for stockholders' approval: (i) approval of the minutes of the previous meeting, (ii) approval of the Management Report for the year ending December 31, 2020; (iii) ratification of all acts of the Board of Directors and officers during the previous year, (iv) appointment of the independent auditor, (v) reappointment of the independent directors who have served for more than nine years from January 1, 2012, and (v) election of directors.

+(c) In the election of directors, every stockholder entitled to vote shall have the right to vote in person or by proxy the number of common shares of stock standing in his name as of Record Date.
 A stockholder entitled to vote may vote such number of shares for as many persons as there are directors to be elected, or he may cumulate said shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of his shares shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit.
 Provided, that the total number of votes cast by a stockholder shall not exceed the number of shares owned by him as shown in the books of the Corporation multiplied by the whole number of directors to be elected.